bcurran3/ansible-nas-plugins/README.md

 ## NOTES FOR PLUGIN DEVELOPERS

-How to standardize your repo:
+### How to standardize your repo:
-* name your GitHub repo `ansible-nas-plugins'
+* name your GitHub repo `ansible-nas-plugins`
 * make a folder in your repo using your GitHub profile name
-* make a README.md file describing your plugins inside your folder with your GitHub profile name
+* make a README.md file describing your plugins inside your GitHub profile name folder
-* make folders for each of your plugins and put your plugin there (it doesn't matter if they are tasks or roles, you'll have to define the path to them)
+* make folders for each of your plugins and put your plugins there (it doesn't matter if they are tasks or roles, you'll have to define the path to them)
-* make a REDME.MD file in each of your plugin folders with the plugin description and installation instructions
+* make a README.md file in each of your plugin folders with the plugin description and installation instructions

+I'll include a template here for easy copy and paste in the future.